umbraco/rfcs/cms/0022-ui-library.md

 ## Summary
 We want to ensure a coherent experience for both Content Editors and Developers across products and extensions of these.
 By separating the essential user interface components from any specific project we ensure usage and maintenance of these will stay as straightforward as possible, making the life of maintainers, contributors, and package developers easier.

+The UI Library is a central source of visual building blocks for Umbraco applications and extensions of such.

 Sharing improvements and ensuring the functionality for a component fits in the bigger perspective and not just solving an immediate need.

+The UI Library will serve as a component guide and come with a browser application (Storybook) in which developers can view, try out and learn about the available components.

 The UI Component library will be a separate Open Source Project with source code on Github and distributed via NPM.

-The UI Library will serve as a component design guide and come with a browser application (Storybook) in which developers can view, try out and learn about the available components.

 ## Motivation